FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/otafuku.md

 It was the 3rd highest-ranking brand in Nintendo's hanafuda lineup, behind [Taisho](/en/hanafuda/manufacturers/nintendo/taisho) and followed by [Masamune](/en/hanafuda/manufacturers/nintendo/masamune) until those brands were discontinued.
 Since then, it became the 2nd highest-ranking brand alongside [Sanbazuru](/en/hanafuda/manufacturers/nintendo/sanbazuru).
 The brand continued to be used until as late as 1990.

-It was also one of Nintendo's oldest registered trademarks for hanafuda decks.
-The oldest surviving reference to the brand was in the Japan Patent Office Records, where the trademark was registered in 1900, a year before even [Daitoryo](/en/hanafuda/manufacturers/nintendo/daitoryo) was registered.
+It was also one of Nintendo's four oldest registered trademarks in the Japan Patent Office, registered in 1900.
+The other trademarks registered were [Marufuku](/en/hanafuda/manufacturers/nintendo/marufuku_jirushi), [Taisho](/en/hanafuda/manufacturers/nintendo/taisho), and [Masamune](/en/hanafuda/manufacturers/nintendo/masamune).

 ![otafuku_patent.jpg](/suryong_nintendo_labels/otafuku/otafuku_patent.jpg =100x)
 <span style="font-size:small;">*Illustration of the label from the trademark submission in 1900.*</span>